george-norton/zmk-behavior-sensor-attr-cycle/README.md

 The `attr` value is driver specific, sensor drivers provide a `set_attr` function ([like this](https://github.com/george-norton/zmk-driver-pmw3360/blob/0dfa2f0411b795613a35f222f993e45a1e4cc32a/drivers/input/input_pmw3360.c#L365)), this allows runtime modification of certain attributes.
 Only things exposed through this API are modifiable by this behavior.

+Persisting to flash requires that you have configured your board to work with the settings API.
+You will need a storage flash partition and a bunch of config options enabled.
+If your board supports ZMK studio, you probably have all this setup already.

 ## TODO

 - Configurable channels?